Counseling & Psychological Services

 Fairfield University offers a unique opportunity for students in recovery from alcohol and/or drug dependence.
 An unmarked University Recovery House for male students is conveniently located in walking distance to campus.
 Students support each other while maintaining personal accountability and building meaningful relationships based in friendship, sobriety, and their college experiences.
 Learn more about Recovery Housing.

 Each semester, we offer support groups addressing many issues.
 Below are descriptions of some typical groups offered.
 Check back in September for our fall groups.

-Family Matters - Being away from home can give us space to process family issues.
-Life events affect everyone in a family.
-This support group is designed to help students share their experience, and gain coping and self-care strategies to thrive, no matter what’s happening at home.
+Family Issues Support - Life events affect everyone in a family.
+This group is designed to help students share their experience, and gain coping and self-care strategies to thrive no matter what’s happening at home.

 Recovery Group - This group is for those students who have achieved abstinence from alcohol and are committed to staying in recovery.
-If you are sober, committed, and have pieced together some clean time, please contact Lisa Arnold at extension 2146 for more information.
+If you are sober, committed and have pieced together some clean time please contact Lisa Arnold at x2146 for more information.

 The Power of Positive Thinking- These drop-in workshops will focus on learning tips and strategies to enhance your wellbeing through creative and engaging approaches such as Ted Talks and videos.
 Refreshments will be served, check OrgSync for upcoming dates.